Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 “Cool.
 How are you texting a dead person and getting replies?
 Oh, and awesome—block me again.
 I get peace and calm days when you all have me blocked.”

-“Help and stay within the safety boundaries needed—or get out of my fucking way.
-I’m good either way.”
+Help, and stay within the necessary safety boundaries—or get out of my way.

-Our path is specific to N and me.
-Yours will be specific to you and your person.
+Our path is unique to N and me.
+Yours will be unique to you and your loved one, but the spectators, the system, and the burnout?
+That part is sadly the same for many.

 We’re navigating: